jae-ventures/jae-ventures.github.io/_posts/2025-09-19-more-than-ev-manufacturing-hype.md

 Combined, these projects represent over $11 billion in manufacturing investment and nearly 16,000 jobs right here in Georgia.
 These aren't just impressive numbers for headlines—they represent real economic opportunity and a signal that Georgia is serious about leading the electric transition.

-### Systematic Infrastructure Strategy Complimenting Manufacturing Investment
+### Systematic Infrastructure Strategy Complementing Manufacturing Investment

 While all this investment is exciting, it's important to recognize that this doesn't guarantee reliable charging infrastructure in the places EV drivers need.
 Hyundai and Rivian I know are committed to building those robust charging networks through IONNA and the Rivian Adventure Network, but investment from the state is also needed to address the range anxiety for those hesitant to go electric.